WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 An auction is made out of an auctioneer (usually the one who sells) and some agents (usually the ones who buy).  roles could be the opposite, for example for public concourses, in that case the auctioneer is the one who buys.

-When you set up an auction you have to set up the rules of the auction. for example if you are the owner of  Ebay you have to say what is the minimum and maximum price or which an user can sell an item.
+When you set up an auction you have to set up the rules of the auction. for example if you are the owner of  Ebay you have to say what is the minimum and maximum price or which user can sell an item.
 You have to set even the rules: for example, is it possible to propose a price and get immediately the item? or we must wait for the end of the auction?

 What an agent decides to do is called *strategy*.